 For more information, please refer to our Driver’s Ed in Iowa page.

-In addition to Driver’s Ed, you’re required to complete 20 hours of behind-the-wheel supervised driving during your permit phase before getting your intermediate license.
+In addition to Driver’s Ed, you’re required to complete 20 hours of behind-the-wheel supervised driving during your permit phase before getting your intermediate driver's license.
 This must include at least 2 hours of driving practice between sunset and sunrise.
 Your supervising driver will need to download the Parent's Supervised Driving Program, which includes the driving log to track your hours.
 You can also download the RoadReady app to track your hours as well.
 Bring this log with you when you apply for your license.

-Note that once you get your intermediate license, you’ll need to complete an additional 10 hours of driving practice, for a total of 30 hours.
+Note that once you get your intermediate driver's license, you’ll need to complete an additional 10 hours of driving practice, for a total of 30 hours.

-During the instruction permit phase of the GDL, you must adhere to certain driving restrictions:
+During the learner's permit phase of the GDL, you must adhere to certain driving restrictions:

 - You must have your learner's permit in your possession at all times while driving.

 - The amount of passengers you can carry is limited to the number of seat belts in your vehicle.